 What we’re looking at now is white light—a full color spectrum which to your eyes looks like the light from the sun at noon on a cloudless summer day.

-Grow lights that produce this pure white light are sometimes called “full spectrum” lights.
+Grow lights that produce this pure white light are sometimes called “quantum board full spectrum” lights.
+We procured test units called the Core and the Mega from a company called NextLight.

-The spectral output from this light pumps heavy doses of blue, green and red, instead of the usual grow light that has ample blue and/or red, but hardly any green or other transitional colors.
+The spectral output from the Core pumps heavy doses of blue, green and red, instead of the usual grow light that has ample blue and/or red, but hardly any green or other transitional colors.

 NextLight told us their 190-watt flat-array, aluminum-housed, ultra-thin, ultra-light grow light can be used from seedling or clone all the way to flower with better results than using any other type of grow lighting.